arc-language/core-parser/PACKAGE.md

 func (s *BaseArcParserListener) EnterMapType(ctx *MapTypeContext)
     EnterMapType is called when production mapType is entered.

+func (s *BaseArcParserListener) EnterMethodDecl(ctx *MethodDeclContext)
+    EnterMethodDecl is called when production methodDecl is entered.

 func (s *BaseArcParserListener) EnterMultiplicativeExpression(ctx *MultiplicativeExpressionContext)
     EnterMultiplicativeExpression is called when production
     multiplicativeExpression is entered.